-The portfolio managers utilize the Bloomberg Barclays Intermediate U.S. Government Index as a reference in structuring the portfolio.
-The portfolio managers decide on appropriate risk factors such as duration, the shape of the U.S. Treasury yield curve, Federal Agency exposure, Federal Agency MBS exposure, and TIPS exposure relative to this index.
-The portfolio managers then employ proprietary technology to calculate appropriate position sizes for each of these risk factors.
-In doing so, the portfolio managers consider recommendations from a globally interconnected team of specialist decision makers in positioning the Fund to generate alpha (return on investments in excess of the Bloomberg Barclays Intermediate U.S. Government Index).
+The portfolio managers utilize the benchmark index as a reference in structuring the portfolio.
+The portfolio managers decide on appropriate risk factors such as sector and issuer weightings and duration relative to the benchmark index.
+The portfolio managers then determine appropriate position sizes to reflect desired risk positioning.
+In doing so, the portfolio managers consider recommendations from a globally interconnected team of specialist decision makers in positioning the Fund to generate alpha.

-The portfolio managers generally rely upon a team of market-specific specialists for trade execution and for assistance in determining efficient ways (in terms of cost-efficiency and selection) to implement those recommendations.
+The portfolio managers generally rely upon a team of market-specific specialists for trade execution and for assistance in determining efficient ways (in terms of cost-efficiency and security selection) to implement those recommendations.
 Although a variety of specialists provide input in the management of the Fund, the portfolio managers retain responsibility for ensuring the Fund is positioned appropriately in terms of risk exposures and position sizes.

-Specialists employ a bottom-up approach to recommending larger or smaller exposure to specific risk factors.
+Specialists employ a bottom-up approach to recommend larger or smaller exposure to specific risk factors.
 In general, specialists will look for attractive risk-reward opportunities and securities that best enable the Fund to pursue those opportunities.
 The portfolio managers consider the recommendations of these market-specific specialists in adjusting the Fund's risk exposures and security selection on a real-time basis using proprietary communication technology.

-Decisions to purchase or sell securities are determined by the relative value considerations of the investment professionals that factor in economic and credit-related fundamentals, market supply and demand, market dislocations and situation-specific opportunities.
-The purchase or sale of securities may be related to a decision to alter the Fund's macro risk exposure (such as duration, yield, curve positioning and sector exposure), a need to limit or reduce the Fund's exposure to a particular security or issuer, degradation of an issuer's credit quality, or general liquidity needs of the Fund.
+Decisions to purchase or sell securities are determined by the relative value considerations of the portfolio managers that factor in economic and credit-related fundamentals, market supply and demand, market dislocations and situation-specific opportunities.
+The purchase or sale of securities may be related to a decision to alter the Fund's macro risk exposure (such as duration, yield curve positioning and sector exposure), a need to limit or reduce the Fund's exposure to a particular security or issuer, degradation of an issuer's credit quality or general liquidity needs of the Fund.
+The credit research process utilized by the Fund to implement its investment strategy in pursuit of its investment objective considers factors that include, but are not limited to, an issuer's operations, capital structure and environmental, social and governance ("ESG") considerations.
+Credit quality analysis therefore may consider whether any ESG factors pose a material financial risk or opportunity to an issuer.